marcoscgdev/FABScrollAnimations/README.md

 * The Android Support Design Library Floating Action Button.
 * A CoordinatorLayout as the master layout.
 * A RecyclerView with the scroll content.

->(See the sample project for clarify any queries you may have.)

 ---